 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements, which establishes a framework for reporting fair value and expands disclosures about fair value measurements.
 SFAS No. 157 as issued is effective for fiscal years beginning after November 15, 2007.
-On February 12, 2008, FASB Staff Position No. FAS 157-2, Effective Date of FASB Statement No. 157, was issued, which delays the effective date to fiscal years beginning after November 15, 2008 for certain nonfinancial assets and liabilities.
-We are currently evaluating the impact of adopting SFAS No. 157.
+On February 12, 2008, FASB Staff Position (FSP) FAS 157-2, Effective Date of FASB Statement No. 157, was issued, which delays the effective date to fiscal years beginning after November 15, 2008 for certain nonfinancial assets and liabilities.
+The Company adopted SFAS No. 157 on May 1, 2008, except for the items covered by FSP FAS 157-2.
+The adoption of SFAS No. 157 did not have any impact on the Company's consolidated financial statements.